meraaat/merat/content/resume/index.md

 - Spearheaded testing infrastructure improvements using **Jest and Mocha**, cutting system errors by 20% and strengthening project stability.
 - Modernized a legacy codebase, enabling the implementation of 20+ new features and increasing sales by 15% within one quarter.

-### Mobile Application Developer (Prior Stack)
+### Fullstack Developer

 **Ubim • Kermanshah, Iran · On-site**
 *04/2017 - 10/2020*

-- Designed and implemented a fully functional eBay-style e-commerce platform, partnering with **UI/UX** teams to create user-centric designs that received positive feedback from 90% of initial testers.
+- Designed and developed an eBay-style e-commerce platform using **React.js** and **Node.js**, supporting 2,000+ active product listings and handling up to 7,000 concurrent users.
-- Architected and launched a cross-platform mobile application using **Flutter**, resulting in a 25% increase in customer engagement.
+-Improved system performance and code maintainability by implementing a modular architecture and integrating RESTful APIs, resulting in a 45% reduction in frontend load time and a 60% improvement in backend response time.
 - Drove user acquisition to 1,500 users during the initial launch phase, achieving a 20% monthly growth rate.
-- Led the migration to Flutter, implementing advanced animations and modern UI/UX elements, which increased user engagement by 40%.
+- Led the migration to React.js, implementing advanced animations and modern UI/UX elements, which increased user engagement by 40%.

 ## Education